spheredev/neosphere/INSTALL.md

 -------

-You can build a complete 64-bit distribution of minisphere GDK using the included Visual Studio solution `minisphere.sln` located in `msvc/`.
+You can build a complete 64-bit distribution of minisphere GDK using the included Visual Studio solution `minisphere.sln` located in `msvs/`.
 Visual Studio 2015 (or later) is required; as of this writing, Visual Studio Community 2015 can be downloaded free of charge from here:

 [Download Visual Studio Community 2015] (https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx)

-Static libraries and/or source files are included for all third-party dependencies, so nothing further is required to build for Windows.
+Allegro is provided through NuGet, and static libraries and/or source are included for all other dependencies, so no additional software is required to build for Windows.

 Linux
 -----